hbctraining/Training-modules/Accessing_public_genomic_data/lessons/accessing_public_data.md

 ### Finding GEO data for a particular publication

 To find data from a published paper on GEO, the paper will often provide the GEO accession number.
-For example, let's find the data associated with the paper, *MOV10 and FRMP regulate AGO2 association with microRNA recognition elements*.
+For example, let's find the data associated with the paper, "MOV10 and FRMP regulate AGO2 association with microRNA recognition elements".
 First, we can navigate to the [article](http://tinyurl.com/mov10-paper).

 <img src="../img/mov10_paper.png" width="500">